duredent/wiki.reactivedrop.com/wiki/enemies.md

 | **DAMAGE** - Burst | 9 | 15 | 21 | 30 | 39 |

 - The only dangerous part of a xenomite is the acid sac on its behind.
-- Xenomites will attemppt to jump onto marines and detonate themselves.
+- Xenomites will attempt to jump onto marines and detonate themselves.
 Marines can refuse xenomites by killing them first.
 - Xenomites often indicate that a Harvester is nearby, but they're also known to exist independently.

 ---